Bob Clark (businessman): Career

 In 1978, at age 19, Clark became a partner at Machine Maintenance and Equipment Company (MMECO).
 In 1984, he sold his stake and started a construction company, Clayco, in St. Louis, Missouri.
 In 2005, Clark partnered with Paul McKee to build the NorthPark business development near St. Louis Lambert International Airport.
 Clayco would later acquire Chris McKee's Optimus development company.

 In 2013, Clark moved the company headquarters to Chicago.
+In 2023, the company announced office expansions in Berkeley, Missouri.

 By 2024, Clayco had grown into one of the largest privately-owned firms in its industry in the United States, with over $5.8 billion in revenue in 2023 and more than 3,500 employees nationwide.
-In 2023, the company announced office expansions in Berkeley, Missouri.

 As of 2024, The Clayco Enterprise includes a range of subsidiaries: Clayco, The Lamar Johnson Collaborative, Concrete Strategies, Ventana, Clayco Design and Engineering, and Clayco Systems and Equipment Innovations.
+In 2026, Clark described Clayco as one of the top data center builders in the country following public push back to proposed data centers in St. Charles and Festus, Missouri.

 Civic contributions

-In 2010, President Barack Obama appointed Clark to the Committee for the Preservation of the White House where he contributed expertise on architecture, planning, and stewardship of historic buildings.
+In 2010, President Barack Obama appointed Clark to the Committee for the Preservation of the White House.
 In 2021, Clark was selected by President Joe Biden to be the United States Commissioner General at Expo 2020 Dubai.
-Clark served as the senior U.S. government representative at the event and oversaw the programming of the U.S. Pavilion, which highlighted American innovation in space exploration, sustainability, technology, and cultural diplomacy.
+Clark, as the senior U.S. government representative at the event, led a team demonstrating U.S. culture, values, and technology.

 Clark has maintained a residence in St. Louis County and investment in civic planning for the greater St. Louis region.
-He has worked with Mark S. Wrighton and Greater St. Louis, Inc to advocate for a stronger business voice in political leadership, including increasing private-sector engagement in large-scale policy discussions and development projects.
+He has worked with Mark S. Wrighton and Greater St. Louis, Inc to advocate for business interests in political leadership.
 In 2018, he participated in the exploration of privatizing the St. Louis Lambert International Airport.
-Clark later described aspects of the process as “questionable,” citing concerns around focus on diversity, transparency and the ability of the effort to deliver meaningful benefits to the region.
-During the same period, he co-led a bid for an Amazon headquarters in St. Louis.
-In 2021, Clark pitched a plan for a major redesign of The Dome at America's Center, arguing that modernizing St. Louis’s convention infrastructure was essential for attracting national events and large-scale economic activity.
-In 2024, he said that he would participate in a plan for businesses to establish work offices in downtown St. Louis to address vacant commercial space and disinvestment.
+He was involved with a bid for an Amazon headquarters in St. Louis.
+In 2021, Clark pitched a plan for a major redesign of The Dome at America's Center.
+In 2024, he said that he would participate in a plan for businesses to establish work offices in downtown St. Louis.
 He was a notable player in the 2025 St. Louis mayoral election, giving a major financial support to Cara Spencer's campaign which a Clayco spokeswoman called "Bob Clark's $111K message to City Hall."
 Later that year, Clayco would take a heavy civic role in the response to the 2025 St. Louis tornado.